Updated: Jun 1

 Joe span through his acount and found them.
 Each month for the last six he had been paying Trelford Risk Int.
 PLC.
 “This doesn’t make sense.
 I’ve been checking my bank account regularly and I’ve never seen these before.”

-A penny dropped.
-Somewhere else in his head alarms began to sound.
+Somewhere deep in his head the alarms began to get a lot louder.

 “Mr Merchant.
 Given your unaffordable mortgage, 80 thousand pound gambling debt, 42 thousand pound salary in a dead end career, your two children, your wife’s desire to give up work and your now pregnant girlfriend, what do you think of your situation?”